 Caltex has committed to the installation of Tank sleeves on slotted guide poles on twelve External Floating Roof Tanks (EFRT) after the transition from a Refinery to a Terminal.
 The NSW EPA have agreed to three part implementation program.
 Part 1 has been completed and reported on in the 2015 Annual Return.
 Part 2 has also been completed and reported on in the 2017 Annual Review.
-Tank 101 was initially included in the program but now been demolished in 2018 - refer to SSD5544 MOD3

-Part 3 included Tk408, Tk409, Tk318, Tk513 and Tk204
+Part 3 included Tk408, Tk409, Tk318, Tk513 and Tk204 and is currently underway.